-- 16. The Government of India notified Municipal Solid Waste (Management and Handling) Rules (2000) in exercise of the powers conferred by Sections 3, 6 and 25 of the Environment (Protection) Act (1986) with the objective of regulating the management and handling of the municipal solid waste.
-Under the Rules, the municipal authority is required to take all steps to ensure that the municipal solid wastes generated in their jurisdiction are handled and disposed of without causing any adverse impact on human health or environment. - 17.
-The authorization for development of the 15,000-m2 emergency landfill has been received from MSPCB on 26th November 2009 with validity extended till November 2013 (Appendix 4) and the revised work does not required separate authorization.
+- 19. The Government of India notified Municipal Solid Waste (Management and Handling) Rules (2000) in exercise of the powers conferred by Sections 3, 6 and 25 of the Environment (Protection) Act (1986) with the objective of regulating the management and handling of the municipal solid waste.
+Under the Rules, the municipal authority is required to take all steps to ensure that the municipal solid wastes generated in their jurisdiction are handled and disposed of without causing any adverse impact on human health or environment.
+This subproject is required to obtain authorization for setting up waste processing and disposal facility (including landfills) from Meghalaya State Pollution Control Board. - 20.
+The authorization for development of the 5.2503 acres (21245.99-m2) sanitary landfill has been received from MSPCB on 26th November 2009 with validity extended till November 2014 (Appendix 5), request for extension of CFE has been submitted to MSPCB and is under process.
+Thus the proposed additional works will not require a separate authorization.